We often overlook our ear health, but our ears are crucial, not only for hearing, but also for maintaining our balance.

 If the impaction is not cleared, worsens, or if you use cotton buds to remove the wax, there is an increased risk of permanent hearing loss.

-There are many things you can do to prevent impacted earwax.
+There are several steps you can take to prevent impacted earwax.

 Firstly, avoid sticking anything into your ear canal, including cotton buds.

-If you wear in-hear earphones, swap them for over-ear headphones that don't go into your ear.
+If you wear in-ear earphones, consider switching to over-ear headphones that don't go into your ear.